-Working primarily with women and girls, we bridge the gap between communities, health systems and governments.
+Working primarily through women and girls, we bridge the gap between communities, health systems and governments.

-You can take a look at all Amref Health Africa projects by visiting amref.org.
+You can take a look at all Amref Health Africa global projects by visiting amref.org.

 Dr Asrat Mengiste, Regional Manager for Amref Health Africa’s Clinical Outreach Programme, has worked for Amref Health Africa for over 10 years, dedicating his life to transforming access to surgical care across East Africa.